hyuncat/hyuncat/README.md

 ### Hi there 👋
 I'm a 2nd year at Columbia University studying computer science and mathematics.
-I'm interested in machine learning and using data to create interesting things.
-I also like playing the violin in my spare time.
+I'm interested in machine learning and data analysis!

 You can reach me at: ssh2198@columbia.edu